AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

  ###  Results and Analysis

-As water moved through the reactor, the initial burst of dye. started to spread through the lower part of the reactor.
-The dyed water was not reaching each part of the blanket uniformly for the first 10-20s (Fig. 9 and 10).
+As water moved through the reactor, the initial burst of dye spread throughout the lower part of the reactor, however the dyed water did not reach the sludge blanket uniformly for the first 10-20s (Fig. 9 and 10), which could lead to delay in wastewater treatment on a bigger scale.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/IMG_0806%20(1).JPG?raw=true" width="250px"/></p>